 7 Signs of an Awesome Submission

 2. I need to be able to see the characters beyond the story.
 This is often referred to as character depth, but that is a little too pithy for me.
 I want to have a sense that the character has had a life before the story started and will continue to do so after it’s over (unless they die, but that’s another matter).
-In additions, that should have desires and interests that are not directly related to the primary conflict.
+In addition, they should have desires and interests that are not directly related to the primary conflict.
 This helps me think of the characters as real people.

 3. The characters must have clear motivations.
 I need to be able to say exactly what a character wants at pretty much all times of the story.
 This includes the first page even if that motivation isn’t the primary drive for the overall plot.
 I believe character motivation is also a great way to create depth.
 An example of this is having your character equally want two separate things that are in direct conflict with each other.